ThomasBurleson/angularjs-Zza-BMEAN/readme.md

 * Separation of script loading from HTML markup
 * Separation of Class registration from AngularJS instantiations.
 * Use of AngularJS UI-Router plugin for easy-to-maintain, sophisticated UX and workflows
+* Encapsulation of ORM classes... only utilized within the <xxx>Services and SessionController.